Azure/azure-openai-landing-zone/foundation/standalone/app/README.md

 ### Steps to Deploy Frontend:

-1. Ensure that all prerequisites are installed and properly configured.
+1. Ensure that all prerequisites are installed and properly configured and that you have cloned the repository.
 2. Obtain the deployment token for Azure Static Web Apps.
 For this, you may need to navigate to your app in the Azure portal and generate/retrieve the deployment token from the Overview tab using the "Manage deployment token
 " button.
 1. Open a terminal and navigate to the frontend folder of your project.